 4.7.
 Effects on ability to drive and use machines

-Effects on ability to drive and use machines have not been investigated.
+The effect on ability to drive and use machines has not been studied.

 4.8.
 Undesirable effects

 a.
 Summary of the safety profile

 Like all medicines, Onko BCG 50 may cause side effects.